awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticmapreduce-cluster-jobflowinstancesconfig.md

 `JobFlowInstancesConfig` is a property of the `AWS::EMR::Cluster` resource\. `JobFlowInstancesConfig` defines the instance groups or instance fleets that comprise the cluster\. `JobFlowInstancesConfig` must contain either `InstanceFleetConfig` or `InstanceGroupConfig`\.
 They cannot be used together\.

+You can now define task instance groups or task instance fleets using the `TaskInstanceGroups` and `TaskInstanceFleets` subproperties\.
+Using these subproperties reduces delays in provisioning task nodes compared to specifying task nodes with the `InstanceFleetConfig` and `InstanceGroupConfig` resources\.

 ## Syntax<a name="aws-properties-elasticmapreduce-cluster-jobflowinstancesconfig-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: